Yanchang Road station

-Yanchang Road (延长路 (延長路, Yáncháng Lù)) is a station on Shanghai Metro Line 1.
+Yanchang Road (延长路 (Yáncháng Lù)) is a station on Shanghai Metro Line 1.
 It is located in Jing'an District along Gonghexin Road (which is underneath the North–South Elevated Road), and is the first station outside the Inner Ring Road when travelling northbound from the central Huangpu District.
 This station is part of the northern extension of that line from to that opened on 28 December 2004.